ausates/100DaysOfCode/README.md

     For any code I am unable to complete on my own, I first look up documentation for whatever I am struggling on, and then I watch the remaining videos.

-    The projects are listed out in order of days, but that's not precisely accurate to their order of complexity.

 Complexity:

+    The projects are listed out in order of days, and their general complexity is:

-    Day 1 - 14 == Basic (Conditionals, Loops, Variable Declarations with scope consideration, functions)
+    Day 1 - 14 == Basic (Conditionals, Loops, Variable Declarations with scope consideration, functions, classes, methods, data types, etc.)

     Day 15 - 40 == Intermediate/Hard (OOP, Files/Directories, Errors and Exceptions, Sending Emails, API Endpoints, Authentication, etc)